 Federal Eviction Moratorium

-The Center for Disease Control has issued a federal eviction moratorium until December 31st.
+The Center for Disease Control has issued a federal eviction moratorium until June 30th, 2021.
 The moratorium applies only to non-payment of rent, and does not forgive rent or prohibit landlords or property owners from charging late fees.
-You can read an overview of the Moratorium as well get answers to some frequently asked questions.

 In order to qualify for the eviction protection, the tenant will need to sign a sworn statement, provided by the Agency Order, certifying the following qualifications:

 - The tenant has used their best efforts to obtain available government assistance for rent or housing;